Request call

 To upload geometry and the measurements press the OK button and the data will be uploaded.

 NOTE: It might happen that the first Test Setup does not correspond to the first data file.
-This is a matter of the order the files have been selected.
-If you want to change the order use the arrow buttons or
+This is a matter of the order the files have been selected

 General Notes: